greendinosaur/design_chat/README.md

 ### Long response time
 The OpenAI Chat API can take some time to return (>10s).
 A loading message is shown to the user but it does appear that nothing is happening.

 This long response can cause problems for some hosting platforms (including AWS Amplify) as they expect a response within 10s and will send a HTTP 504 error code back to the browser if the response is too long.
-Choose a hosting problem that allows to set a longer wait time for the response (e.g. Google Cloud.)
+Choose a hosting platform that allows to set a longer wait time for the response (e.g. Google Cloud.)

 ### Authentication
 The authentication is rudimentary and consists of a list of valid usernames in the environment variable.